asnowc/evlib/packages/lib-node/api/lib-node.api.md

 // @public (undocumented)
 type CreateTcpServerOpts = Omit<TcpServerOpts, "port">;

+// @public (undocumented)
+function exec(command: string, options?: SpawnOptions & {
+    shell?: string;
+}): Promise<SubProcess>;

+// @public (undocumented)
+function execSync(command: string, options?: SpawnSyncOptions & {
+    shell?: string;
+}): SpawnSyncResult;

+// Warning: (ae-incompatible-release-tags) The symbol "fork" is marked as @public, but its signature references "NodeSubProcess" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "fork" is marked as @public, but its signature references "NodeSubProcess" which is marked as @beta
+//
+// @public (undocumented)
+function fork(file: string, options?: SpawnOptions): Promise<NodeSubProcess>;

 // Warning: (ae-forgotten-export) The symbol "ServerOpts" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)